-The Debra Macleod Method™ is an unbiased, low-conflict and skills-based method of relationship help / marriage education that strives to resolve specific areas of relationship conflict and improve the general dynamics of a partnership.
+The Debra Macleod Method™ is an unbiased, low-conflict and skills-based method of relationship help that strives to resolve specific areas of relationship conflict and improve the general dynamics of a partnership.
 It was created by Debra Macleod, B.A., LL.B., and combines elements of her “hard” background in law, conflict resolution, shuttle / facilitative mediation and communication with her “softer” experience as a marriage/intimacy author and relationship coach.
 It is suitable for individual partners who are working alone to save their marriage, as well as for partners who are working together.

-This method is a professional alternative or adjunct to couples counselling, one that avoids the possible pitfalls of traditional couples counselling (i.e. finger-pointing, an individualistic focus, confrontational or divisive discourse, unnecessary psychoanalysis, a focus on the past or the negative, ongoing discussion without resolution, and prioritizing theory over practical suggestions).
+This method is a non-psychological alternative or adjunct to couples counselling, one that avoids the possible pitfalls of traditional couples counselling (i.e. finger-pointing, an individualistic focus, confrontational or divisive discourse, unnecessary psychoanalysis, a focus on the past or the negative, ongoing discussion without resolution, and prioritizing theory over practical suggestions).

-If only one partner is participating in the process, he/she can initiate positive change in the relationship.
+If only one partner is participating in the process, he/she can prompt positive change in the relationship.
 If both partners are participating, each is encouraged to do his/her part and work collaboratively toward positive change.

 In addition to being used during office and telephone sessions, this method provides the foundation for Debra’s Macleod’s series of online crash courses and has been adapted to suit that informational / educational format.